 Step 5: Write a sizzling synopsis.

 Sounds very hard, but it’s also very easy.
 There are two big tricks to writing a successful synopsis fast and easily.
-We tell you what they are (and with some bonus tips included) on our synopsis page.
+We tell you what they are (and with some bonus tips included) in our synopsis article.

 Step 6: Give your manuscript and opening chapters a last check.